 Excitement at the Bridge on the river Kwai

 While passing the bridge, though the passengers would be aware of the tragic history of the bridge, it was difficult to suppress their excitement!
 Partly because of the beautiful setting and partly because of the fulfilled ambition of reaching that spot.
-The train didn’t have railings in its windows; so, everyone just leaned/ hung out of the windows to take pictures and enjoy the view.
+The train didn’t have railings in its windows.
+So, everyone just leaned/ hung out of the windows to take pictures and enjoy the view.
 And we were no different!
-It was a slow train; so, it didn’t feel unsafe to do that.
+Since it was a slow train, it didn’t feel unsafe at all to do that.

 After passing the bridge on river Kwai, the train runs along the river Khwae Noi till the terminus at Namtok.
 The section between Kanchanaburi and Namtok is about 80 kilometers.
-It passes through farmlands, small villages, rivers, hills and forests with beautiful landscape.
+While passing through farmlands, small villages, rivers, hills and forests, the journey presents beautiful landscapes.
 The landscape and the train ride felt a little like toy train rides in Ooty or Darjeeling in India.

 Wang Pho Viaduct

-Another beautiful point comes at the Wang Pho Viaduct just before arriving at the Wang Pho station on the way.
+Just before arriving at the Wang Pho station on the way, there is another beautiful point at the Wang Pho Viaduct.
 The river curves away like a snake giving an amazing view from the viaduct.
 The villages along the river and the boats lining on its bank make for such a lovely sight!

 In about 2 and half hours, we reached Namtok (by 1 PM).
 From Namtok, we took a local taxi for 600 bahts for a return trip to the Hellfire pass.
 It took about 25 minutes to reach the Hellfire pass.